RIDGELY'S DELIGHT ASSOCIATION

 - Annual Meeting: The annual meeting for the purpose of election of officers and the Board of Directors, approval of the Treasurer’s report, presentation of the President’s report, reports of officers and chairmen and any special business shall be held on the first Wednesday of November each year, at a time and place designated by the Board of Directors.
 Written notice of the time and place of the meeting, agenda and nominations of Officers and Director positions shall be distributed to the membership at least two (2) weeks prior to the meeting.
 Adopted by the membership on 11/6/13.

 - General Meeting: Regular meetings of the Association membership will be held monthly as scheduled by the Board.
+August and December may be conducted as the National Night Out and Holiday Party respectively.
+Adopted by the membership on 11/01/2023.

 - Board of Directors Meetings: The Board shall meet monthly.
 See Article VII, sec.
 4.